Take charge of your progress toward graduation by participating in events about major certification, decision-making, and academic exploration.

 Each semester, you will have the opportunity to connect with academic advisors and faculty mentors in regularly scheduled seminars, workshops, and planning sessions.
 Through these interactions, you will gain the tools and knowledge to ensure that you are moving through your academic career efficiently and effectively.

-Majors and Academic Planning Sessions (MAPS) are held in a group setting and are pre-advisement sessions that are held each semester before priority registration.
+Undergraduate Advising Sessions are held in a group setting and are pre-advisement sessions that are held each semester before priority registration.
 Academic advisors and faculty mentors lead these workshops and provide registration information and schedule building tools so you will make progress toward meeting your graduation requirements.

-For the 2017-18 academic year, students can enroll in both semesters on their enrollment dates.
-Students who have fewer than 30 WSU credits must attend a MAPS to receive advising for fall 2017 and spring 2018.
+Beginning in the 2017-18 academic year, students are able to enroll in both semesters on their enrollment dates.
+Students who have fewer than 30 WSU credits must attend an undergraduate advising session in order to register.

 New students are required to attend a New Student MAP Session which will be held early in the semester prior to their start date.
 For new students this is an opportunity to be introduced to information that is vital to their academic success at WSU Tri Cities – online portal navigation, academic curriculum information, meet and work with academic advisors, peer advisors and faculty mentors.